-Chord progressions are but one component in a successful song: “The Essential Secrets of Songwriting” 6-eBook Bundle will show you every aspect of what makes songs great, and show you why the greatest songs of the past 6 decades have been so successful.
+Chord progressions are but one component in a successful song: “The Essential Secrets of Songwriting” eBook Bundle packages will show you every aspect of what makes songs great, and show you why the greatest songs of the past 6 decades have been so successful.
 Learn the basics of chords, melodies, lyrics, and much more.

 If choosing chords is a random process for you, where you keep searching for the three or four that are going to sound good to your ears, you’re wasting a lot of time that could otherwise be spent creating imaginative music that really works.

 There’s nothing random (usually) about chords that work well together.
 Simply take the 7-note scale indicated by the key of your song, play 3-note triads where each note of the scale is the root of those chords, and you’ve got seven chords that will work well together.